Are you looking for a safe and effective first trimester core workout?

 Instead, you should aim to work out your core 3 times a week.

-The one exercise that you can do every day is walking!
+The one exercise that you can do every day is walking, which will help with postpartum recovery.

 Other Related Questions